aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/pivot-tables/formatting-pivot-table/_index.md

 #### **How to Set the AutoFormat Type**

-Microsoft Excel offers a number of different pre-set report formats.
-Aspose.Cells for JavaScript via C++ support these formatting options too.
+Microsoft Excel offers a number of different pre‑set report formats.
+Aspose.Cells for JavaScript via C++ **supports** these formatting options too.
 To access them:

 1. Set [**PivotTable.isAutoFormat(value)**](https://reference.aspose.com/cells/javascript-cpp/pivottable/#isAutoFormat-boolean-) to **true**.
 1. Assign a formatting option from the [**PivotTableAutoFormatType**](https://reference.aspose.com/cells/javascript-cpp/pivottableautoformattype/) enumeration.